 Voice over narration can be used very effectively, but again casting is key.
 Choosing a narrator isn’t solely about voice quality, but rather the connection the voice elicits.

 In a video for Kenyon College, Tribe asked actress Allison Janney to narrate.
 Allison is a Kenyon alumnus of ’82 and well known by the Kenyon family for her success in film and television.
 Allison personalized the video for the Kenyon audience, and reminded the viewers that alumni care enough for their alma mater to give their time.

 6. Foster a Relationship between the Filmmakers and Cast

-When the team has decided on a final cast list, let the filmmakers pre-interview these candidates.
+When the team has decided on a final cast list, the first thing on any video pre-production checklist is to let the filmmakers pre-interview these candidates.
 In these pre-interviews the filmmaker can break the ice, establish a relationship with the cast member, and understand what makes your school unique so they can develop a more subtle and informed presentation of the institution.
 When the real shoot day comes, the cast members will be more relaxed on camera.

 7. Give Cast Members Responsibility

 When we needed shots of life in winter for the University of Vermont, little snow was on the ground that year during our scheduled shoots.
-There was snow on the top of the Green Mountains and we commissioned one outdoors-loving student to climb one of the peaks with a flip cam to get us the shot with the sun rising over glistening snow.
+There was, however, snow on the top of the Green Mountains and we commissioned one outdoors-loving student to climb one of the peaks with a camera to get us the shot with the sun rising over glistening snow.

 With 25 years of producing successful films, Tribe continues to learn a few new things every year.
-Filming at major institutions across the nation, including Franklin and Marshall College, Washington University in St. Louis,Washington and Lee University, and Agnes Scott College, we always enjoy capturing that contagious freshness and optimism.
+Filming at major institutions across the nation, including Franklin and Marshall College, Washington University in St. Louis,Washington and Lee University, and Agnes Scott College, as an innovative video production agency we always enjoy capturing that contagious freshness and optimism.
 Although these students are not hard to come by, capturing those special moments on camera is a true feat of casting.